vkbo/novelWriter/docs/source/usage_format.rst

 Headings
 ========

 Four levels of headings are allowed.
-For project notes they are free to be used as you see fit.
+For project notes, they are free to be used as you see fit.
-That is, novelWriter doesn't assign the different headings any meaning.
+That is, novelWriter doesn't assign the different headings any particular meaning.
 However, for novel documents they indicate the structural level of the novel and must be used correctly to produce the intended result.
 See :ref:`a_struct_heads` for more details.

 ``# Title Text``
    Heading level one.
 For novel documents, the header level indicates the start of a new partition.

 ``## Title Text``
    Heading level two.
 For novel documents, the header level indicates the start of a new chapter.
-   Chapter numbers can be inserted automatically when exporting the manuscript.
+   Chapter numbers can be inserted automatically when building the manuscript.

 ``### Title Text``
    Heading level three.
 For novel documents, the header level indicates the start of a new scene.
-   Scene numbers or scene separators can be inserted automatically when exporting the manuscript, so you can use the title field as a working title for your scenes if you wish.
+   Scene numbers or scene separators can be inserted automatically when building the manuscript, so you can use the title field as a working title for your scenes if you wish.

 ``#### Title Text``
    Heading level four.
 For novel documents, the header level indicates the start of a new section.
-   Section titles can be replaced by separators or removed completely when exporting the manuscript.
+   Section titles can be replaced by separators or removed completely when building the manuscript.

 For headers level one and two, adding a ``!`` modifies the behaviour of the heading:

 ``#!
 Title Text``
    This tells the build tool that the level one heading is intended to be used for the novel's main title, like for instance on the front page.
-When exporting, this will use a different styling and will exclude the title from for instance a Table of Contents in Libre Office.
+When building the manuscript, this will use a different styling and will exclude the title from for instance a Table of Contents in Libre Office.

 ``##!
 Title Text``
    This tells the build tool to not assign a chapter number to this chapter title if automatic